 And they’re so much harder to write than we imagine when they play out in our heads.

-This is why so many trilogies end with a whimper, rather than a bang (Star Wars, Alien, Pirates of the Caribbean): Endings are hard.
+This is why so many trilogies end with a whimper, rather than a bang (Star Wars, Alien): Endings are hard.

 But how do you write that rare, coveted third act that nails every beat and delivers on the audience’s hopes and dreams?
 How do you conclude your story, or trilogy, or series with power and poise?